coecms/nccompress/README.rst

     nccompress -p -r data/output001

-Once completed there will be a new subdirectory called tmp.nc_compress inside the directory output001.
+Once completed there will be a new subdirectory called `tmp.nc_compress` inside the directory `output001`.
 It will contain compressed copies of all the netCDF files from the directory above.
 You can check the compressed copies to make sure they are correct.
-The paranoid option (-p) calls an nco command to check that the variables contained in the two files are the same.
+The paranoid option (`-p`) calls `nco diffn` to check that the variables contained in the two files are the same.
+The `cdo` program must be present in your `PATH`.
 You can use the paranoid option routinely, thought it will make the process more time consuming.
 It is a good idea to use it in the testing phase.
-You should also check the compressed copies manually to make sure they look ok, and if so, re-run the command with the -o option (overwrite):
+You should also check the compressed copies manually to make sure they look ok, and if so, re-run the command with the `-o` option (overwrite):

 ::